reisepass/Broadcast-On-All-Channels/RUNTIMES.md

 ## Which Runtime Should I Use?

+**Choose Node.js if:**
+- You're deploying to production (default choice)
+- You need maximum package compatibility
+- You want the most mature and stable ecosystem
+- Your deployment environment requires Node.js

 **Choose Bun if:**
 - You want the fastest development experience
 - You're developing and testing frequently
 - You want built-in TypeScript and test support

-**Choose Node.js if:**
-- You're deploying to production
-- You need maximum package compatibility
+- You need faster iteration cycles
-- Your deployment environment requires Node.js

 **Choose Deno if:**
 - You prefer secure-by-default execution